sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 	If you do not reserve adequate machine resources, you will receive a "Does not have minimum availability" message in the GKE Workloads page.

-3. Add the cluster's configuration information to your Kubernetes config file
+3. Add the cluster's configuration information to your Kubernetes config file:

 	`gcloud container clusters get-credentials sas-viya-cluster --zone us-central1-a`